nadrino/kotor-walkthrough/kotor/walkthrough/02_search_for_bastila.md

 - 2nd door -> corridor -> right -> see Zaalbar
 - Next room, kill ratgoules, take the mine and go two rooms backwards (spinning wheel)
 - Take the other door (left)
-- Kill the gamorean in the corridor
+- Kill the gamorrean in the corridor
 - Door on the right -> last journal for Rukil
 - Repair the droid (12 repair parts)
 Missions levels up (5)